 The best thing about listing items for sale on Amazon is that it’s free!
 You only pay a small commission to Amazon once your item is sold.
 Amazon takes their commission automatically and all that you have to do is ship your item to the buyer (learn more about Amazon’s fee structure).

-If you have lots to sell, then you’ll want to check out Amazon’s Professional Subscription.
+If you have lots to sell, then you’ll want to check out Amazon’s Pro Seller Plan.
 This is great for sellers that expect to sell more than 40 books per month because the subscription costs $39.99 per month.
 With this subscription, Amazon waives the $.99 per transaction fee.

 Book Hunting Tools

-The easiest and most inexpensive book hunting tools at this time can be found as apps on your smart phone.
-I now use the Book Bandit for my Android phone (you can read more about this app and the Profit Bandit app on my post, “Make Money Fast on Amazon With These Mobile Phone Apps.”
+The easiest and most inexpensive book hunting tools at this time can be found as apps on your cell phone.
 When I first started book hunting, I used to use a Sprint Treo phone, and after that–a Palm Pre.
 These tools were invaluable and definitely paid for themselves.
 I can’t tell you how much money I saved by checking the prices of books before I bought them.
 Once I was out book hunting and I came across an older children’s book.
 I wasn’t sure what it would be worth as I was still honing my skills in the children’s book arena.
 I used my Treo to look up the book on Amazon and found that the book was listed used for over $100.
 Another children’s book I had in my hand was listed used at $.47.
 Guess which one I kept?

 Some book hunters use scanners that scan a book’s ISBN number to see what the book is selling for on Amazon.com.
 ASellerTool.com is the company with a book scouting tool to be used with an iPhone or Android cell phone and a scanner, or a PDA and a scanner.
 I used this service with a PDA and a handheld wireless scanner and I have to agree it made book hunting very easy.
-They offer everything you need…equipment plus a monthly plan…to start a used book selling business.
-You can learn about ASellerTool.com and what it can do in my post titled, “Use This Tool To Make Money Selling Books, DVD’s & CD’s!”
+They offer everything you need…equipment plus a monthly plan…to start a used bookselling business.

-Amazon requires you to send out your packages within 2 days or risk being de-listed as a seller.
+Amazon requires sellers to send out their packages within 2 days of the sale date.
+A seller risks being de-listed if they don’t comply.
 It’s very important to adhere to this rule and package your book appropriately.
-I used large manila envelopes that you can buy at any office supply store like Staples, OfficeMax, or Office Depot.
-I believe they are around $14 or so for a pack of 100.
-I do not buy specialized bubble wrap envelopes–that’s just me.
-I wrap my books with my own bubble wrap that I can get for free (You would be amazed what you can get for free just by asking around!).
+I used large manila envelopes that you buy at any office supply store like Staples, OfficeMax, or Office Depot.
+They cost around $14 or so for a pack of 100.
+Buying specialized bubble wrap envelopes really isn’t necessary.
+I wrap my books with my own bubble wrap that I get for free.
+It’s amazing what you can get for free if you just ask!

-One of my methods for free getting free packing material is to go to my local large furniture retailer and knock on the back door where the loading dock is.
-Right inside the door is a trashcan where they stuff all their packing material they’re throwing away.
+One of my methods for getting free packing material is to go to my local large furniture retailer and knock on the back door where there’s a loading dock.
+Right inside the door is a trash can where they stuff all their packing material they’re throwing away.
 They don’t mind at all when I ask if I can have it.

 I know it’s faster to put a book in a padded envelope, but I’m saving money by wrapping the book myself.
-Yes, it takes a couple of minutes more, but every little bit adds up in the beginning of your book selling career, and I can tell you that I never had a complaint with the condition of my packages upon arrival.
+It takes a few minutes more, but every little bit of positive feedback helps in the beginning of your bookselling career.
+I’m happy to report that I never had a complaint about the condition of my packages.

-Another reason to make your customers happy is that they have the option of leaving feedback about their experience buying from you.
-But unlike eBay, sellers don’t leave feedback for buyers.
+Your customers have the option of leaving feedback about their experience buying from you.
 Not everyone leaves feedback.
 In fact, just a small percentage of customers leave feedback.
-However, when I was first starting out, I didn’t find that having no feedback was a deterrant.
+However, when I was first starting out, I didn’t find that having no feedback was a deterrent.
 If you have a book someone wants and you don’t have much competition, chances are you’ll sell the book.
 However, if you have the same price and a book is in the same condition as someone else’s book, feedback could play a role in whether someone chooses to buy from you.

 When you first start out, taking a package or two to the post office won’t be a big deal.
 However, if you start to sell a lot of books and have a need to visit the post office on a daily basis, you may want to invest in a postage service like www.endicia.com or stamps.com.
 I’ve used both.
 Endicia’s premium service costs about $15 a month, and Stamps.com costs about $17 a month for a basic plan.
-With both services, you can print postage directly from your computer, place them on your packages, and take them to the post office.
+With both services, you can print postage directly from your computer.
+Then, place the postage on your packages, and take the packages to the post office.
 All you have to do is take them directly to the counter and drop them off.
 No more waiting in line!